mattdsteele/strava-segment-trends/README.md

 ## Contributing

-See `README` in corresponding projects
+See `README` in corresponding projects.

 ## Colophon